• Skip to primary navigation

 Lots of people like to use take out cups for an at home coffee shop.
 If you don't have enough cups, this is a great option.

-We loved the idea of using real cups because it creates less garbage, and is more environmentally friendly.
 We also didn't really want our friends to take them "to go" since we wanted to hang out with them and chat.

 If you are using to-go cups, print your logo onto sticker sheets as an easy way to add it to cups.
-We didn't want to deal with stickers on your real coffee cups, so I printed the logo onto copy paper and used a simple glue stick to glue them to the cups.
+We didn't want to deal with stickers on our real coffee cups, so I printed the logo onto copy paper and used a simple glue stick to glue them to the cups.
 These hold really well, but wash off much easier than removing stickers.

 You could also add your logo to little paper bags for baked goods.
 We decided to use real plates.
 You'll also need some napkins.